Estate Planning and Financial Agreements in Relationships

 Contact us today for your Estate Planning and Financial Agreement needs

 A BFA can be an important component for many couples in their estate planning arrangements.
-For advice on Estate Planning and Financial Agreements as well as estate administration matters, please contact a member of our experienced Wills, Trusts and Estate Planning or Family Law teams at Bell Legal Group on (07) 5597 3366 or email firstname.lastname@example.org.
+For advice on Estate Planning and Financial Agreements as well as estate administration matters, please contact a member of our experienced team or Family Law teams at Bell Legal Group on (07) 5597 3366 or email firstname.lastname@example.org.

 This publication is for information only and is not legal advice.
 You should obtain advice that is specific to your circumstances and not rely on this publication as legal advice.